avadhutFrontEnd/playground-starter/README.md

 You can find the course at https://codewithmosh.com

 # Commit message format :
 [Course: 2.
 React 18 for Intermediate Topics > 2.
-Fetching and Updating Data with React Query (3h) ] [ Video: #16-Handling-Mutation-Errors_mp4_2min_14sec ] - Feat: Add error handling for 'addTodo' mutation using React Query.
+Fetching and Updating Data with React Query (3h) ] [ Video: #17-Showing-Mutation-Progress_mp4_1min_27sec ] - Feat: Add loading state and clear form on successful todo creation.

 # my-github Account :